shawnmckinney/fortress-saml-demo/README-SPRING-SECURITY-SAML2-SAMPLE.md

  This document demonstrates how to download and install a spring saml security sample.

-  It is used to generate metadata needed to register the spring saml SP with IdP.
+  It is used to generate metadata a metadata xml file needed to register with an IdP service.
+  For this tutorial we'll be using ssocircle.com

 -------------------------------------------------------------------------------